-You need to have notarizing copies of your passport, visa and home country motorbike driving license (take 1-2 working days once you are in Vietnam).
+You need to have notarizing copies of your passport, visa, and home country motorbike driving license (take 1-2 working days once you are in Vietnam).
 These documents can be done at any notarizing office.
-Then wait 3-5 days (Status 1 above) to have a your Vietnam motorbike driving license issued.
+Then wait 3-5 days (Status 1 above) to have your Vietnam motorbike driving license issued.

 If you need a riding test (Status 2 above) then you need to wait a bit longer.
 Normally, they can arrange a weekly test somewhere in Hanoi.
-But sometime this can be longer.
+But sometimes this can be longer.

 In Hanoi, applications for temporary driver’s licences should be directed to the City Department of Transport, 16 Cao Ba Quat street.

 Applying For a Vietnamese Driving Licence

 This is a much more difficult way to get a Vietnam motorbike driving license.
 You need to take both theory and riding tests (Status 3 above).
 All questions and instructions are only in Vietnamese!
 You have to do this because you don’t have a valid home country car or motorbike driving license.
 Something like CBT from the UK is not enough.

 To get a Vietnam motorbike driving license, the applicant must hold a valid Vietnamese residence permit or a work permit, a business visa of at least three month’s validity, and a sponsor company.
 You need to have notarizing copies of your passport and visa (take 1-2 working days once you are in Vietnam).
 These documents are translated and notarized at any notarizing office.
 Then wait for your turn to do the theory and riding tests that can take up to a month.